I’m so glad you’re here…

 RESPECT

 I am dedicated to decolonizing mental health and healing spaces.
 I understand that for centuries and still today, mental health systems have not been safe and caring places for BIPOC and LGBTQ2+ people to seek help.
-As a cis-hetero white/Jewish female, uninvited descendant of immigrants, I continue to do my own work to decolonize myself and my practice to ensure that I am present in supportive and healing ways.
+As a cis-hetero white/Jewish female, uninvited descendant of immigrants, I continue to do my own work to decolonize myself and live and practice through an anti-oppression framework.

 “We are worthy and we always were.
 We never have to qualify.”